inveniosoftware/rfcs/rfcs/rdm-0064-custom-fields.md

 Functionalities that might come in the future:

 - Configuration of custom fields per community.
-Meaning, each community would have its own specific custom fields.
+Meaning, each community would have its own specific custom fields that will make available to users when they submit a new record for review.
 - Internal use fields, that will not be visible by end users in the UI nor in the REST API.
 - Applying permissions per-field.
 - Configuring custom fields using the UI, for example the _Backoffice_.